Benno-deskap/Garmin/README.md

   portainer/portainer-ce:latest
 ```

+This will:
+- Pull the latest Portainer Community Edition image
+- Start it as a background container that survives reboots
+- Expose the web UI on port `9000`
+- Mount the Docker socket so Portainer can manage your containers
+- Store Portainer's own data in `/volume1/docker/portainer`

+### First-time setup

-3. Open Portainer in your browser at `http://[your NAS IP]:9000`
+1. Open your browser and go to `http://[your NAS IP]:9000`
-4. Create an admin account on first launch
+2. You will be prompted to create an **admin username and password** — do this within 5 minutes or Portainer will time out and you'll need to restart the container
-5. Select **Local** as the environment to manage your local Docker instance
+3. On the next screen, select **Local** as the environment
+4. Click **Connect** — you now have full Docker management via the Portainer web UI

+> **Tip:** Bookmark `http://[your NAS IP]:9000` for easy access.

 ---

 ## Step 2: Create the required directories on your NAS

-Create the following folder structure.
 SSH into your NAS and run:
 ```bash
 mkdir -p /volume1/docker/n8n
 mkdir -p /volume1/docker/garmin-api/tokens